Installation

 - Flow Type: either

-to describe which type of device the end user is starting their flow on.
+desktopormobileto describe which type of device the customer is starting their flow on.

-, first Mobile Auth (if enabled) and then one-time password (OTP) as a fallback.
-The Instant Link session has a five minute timeout from when it’s sent via SMS to when the end user can click on the link successfully.
-The OTP session has a two minute timeout from when it’s sent via SMS to when the end user can enter in the OTP successfully.
+desktop, Instant Link performs the possession check.
+When flow type is mobile, first Mobile Auth, if enabled, and then one-time password (OTP) as a fallback.
+The Instant Link session has a three minute timeout from when it’s sent through SMS to when the customer can selects it.
+The OTP session has a two minute timeout from when it’s sent through SMS to when the customer can enter in the OTP.- Final Target URL: required when

 -

-: full or last four digits of the end user’s social security number.
-You can pass it intoStart()
+ssn: full or last four digits of the customer’s social security number.
+You can pass it intoStart()orChallenge(). -

-: date of birth in one of these formats:YYYY-MM-DD
+dob: date of birth in one of these formats:YYYY-MM-DD,YYYY-MM,MM-DD.
+You can pass it intoStart()orChallenge(). -

 -

-Correlation ID: save this in your current session, you will pass it in to each of the
+Correlation ID: save this in your current session, then pass it in to each of the

 Validate()

-- Correlation ID: this is the ID returned by the Start() function.
+This function requires the Correlation ID: the ID returned by the Start() function.

 -